 What transitional or aftercare programs do you offer?

 We are conscientious regarding the issue of continuity of treatment and step down levels of care, e.g., day treatment or outpatient treatment.
 Transitional living and independent living situations can be arranged.
-All Monte Nido clients are encouraged to participate in some kind of transition program prior to resuming outpatient therapy alone.
 We have found this to be enormously beneficial in helping clients practice their recovery skills.
 All facilities differ in terms of specific aftercare offered in the vicinity.
 For example, many of our residential treatment centers have an affiliate day treatment program, and outpatient services.
 At no cost, we offer our ongoing Family/Significant Other Group to all former clients and their significant others.
 This group serves as an ongoing alumni group for clients in the area or as a ‘recharge’ when needed for those who want to come back to attend.
 When clients are ready to return home, we assist in the transition back to the referring therapist and treatment team or, if need be, we draw from our extensive referral list both in and outside the United States.
 Our therapists provide transition sessions to all clients returning home in order to facilitate a smooth return to the outside treatment team.

 When are visiting hours for residential treatment?